 - In the Preview window, click Update.
 The current Illustrator file will be displayed.

 - Select Compare File.

-This will be referred to as the compared file.
+This is referred to as the Compared file.

 Use one of these three methods to compare the current file and the compared file: